Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Merfolk.md

 - monster/environment/underwater
 - monster/size/medium
 - monster/type/humanoid/merfolk
-statblock: inline
+aliases: ["Merfolk"]
 ---
 # Merfolk
 *Source: Monster Manual p.
-218, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel*
+218. Available in the SRD and the Basic Rules.*

 Aquatic humanoids with the upper body of a human and the lower body of a fish, merfolk adorn their skin and scales with shell decorations.